tanvi-orcl/fpp-ansible/README.md

             - wc_name
     - image_name (DB1911_210420) - to create new home and add wc
     - cluster_name (ecc5c4) - to create new home and add wc - currently just for naming conventions
-    - wc_name: OPTIONAL, if want to use a custom name or if using preexisting_home
+    - wc_name: OPTIONAL, if want to use a custom name or if using existing_home
     - osdbagrp_groups: OPTIONAL, if want to use custom groups instead of defaults

 **rdbms_patch.yml**